Doug Flutie: New Jersey Generals

+Chicago Bears

+On October 14, 1986, the Los Angeles Rams traded their rights to Flutie to the Chicago Bears in exchange for multiple draft picks.
+Flutie appeared in four games for the 1986 Chicago Bears, who were in need for quarterback play when Jim McMahon suffered a season-ending injury late in the season.
+He served as the starter in the Divisional Round game against Washington, which was only his second NFL start.
+He went 11-of-31 with 134 yards as Washington scored 20 unanswered points in the second half to overcome a halftime deficit while Flutie's interception in the third quarter set up Washington for a subsequent touchdown.

+New England Patriots (first stint)

 Chicago then traded Flutie to the New England Patriots at the start of the 1987 NFL season, a season which saw the NFL Players Association go on strike, and NFL games subsequently being played by replacement players.
 Flutie crossed the picket lines in order to play for the Patriots, one of many NFL players to rejoin their respective teams, and the strike quickly collapsed.

-On October 2, 1988, after the Patriots started the season a miserable 1–3, Flutie came off the bench to lead a thrilling comeback victory over the Indianapolis Colts in Foxborough, scoring the winning touchdown on a 13-yard bootleg at the end of the fourth quarter.
+On October 2, 1988, after the Patriots began the season with a 1–3 record, Flutie came off the bench to lead a comeback victory over the Indianapolis Colts in Foxborough, scoring the winning touchdown on a 13-yard bootleg at the end of the fourth quarter.
 He then led the team to a 6–3 record, including wins at home over the eventual division winning Cincinnati Bengals and Chicago Bears.
-But even after taking the Patriots to the brink of the playoffs, and in a precursor to what would happen to him eleven years later with Buffalo, Flutie was benched by head coach Raymond Berry on December 11, replacing him with Tony Eason, who had not played football in over a year.
+However, after taking the Patriots to the brink of the playoffs, on December 11 Flutie was benched by head coach Raymond Berry and replaced with Tony Eason, who had not played football in over a year; Berry cited a need for more "explosive" play from the offense, which Flutie pointed out had thrown little to begin with.
 New England lost the last game of the year in Denver and were eliminated from the postseason in a tiebreaker.

-Flutie would remain with the Patriots through 1989.
-They then released him after the season, and embarked on the worst three year stretch in team history, winning nine games, with no effectiveness or leadership from the quarterback position.

-After six months with no interest from or initiative taken by any NFL team, Flutie left to play in the Canadian Football League.

-Canadian Football League career
+Flutie was released by the Patriots after playing the 1989 season in a mainly backup role.
+No other NFL teams showed interest in Flutie and he subsequently signed to play for the Canadian Football League (CFL).
+After his release from the Patriots, they won only nine games over the following three seasons.

+BC Lions

-Flutie played in the Canadian Football League for eight years.
-He is considered one of the greatest players in Canadian football history.
-In 1990, he signed with the BC Lions for a two-year contract reportedly worth $350,000 a season.
+In 1990, Flutie began his eight-year CFL career.
+That year, he signed with the BC Lions for a two-year contract reportedly worth $350,000 a season.
 At the time he was the highest paid player in the CFL.
 Flutie struggled in his first season, which would be his only losing season in the CFL.

-In his second season, he threw for a pro football record 6,619 yards on 466 completions.
-Flutie was rewarded with a reported million-dollar salary from the Calgary Stampeders.
+The 1991 season saw Flutie set several CFL single season records: